 Recovering from a serious personal injury can be a life-changing experience.
 In many instances, family members are also effected when lost wages, physical disabilities and other obstacles begin to impact the daily routines of those associated with the victim.
-While knowing who to contact for legal advice can be a challenging task, it’s important that victims consider having legal representation to ensure that their interests are being protected while they are recovering from their injuries.
+While knowing who to contact for legal advice can be a challenging task, it’s important that victims consider legal representation by a personal injury lawyer to ensure that their interests are being protected while they are recovering from their injuries.

 For more than 25 years, the team of legal professionals at Geoff McDonald & Associates have been helping to protect the rights of personal injury victims throughout Virginia and have recovered more than $400 million in compensation on behalf of our clients.
 We charge no upfront fees if we agree to handle your personal injury lawsuit and it’s free to talk to a lawyer at our firm to help determine if you have a case.